-There is good contact with many researchers, we often succeed in giving highly appreciated constructive advice to researchers, we succeeded in having ten stories from the IT University accepted in relevant media in the first six months of 2011, and research fellows of the IT University are in high demand by the media as expert sources.
+Basically, the flow of research communication is steady: We have good contact with many researchers, we often succeed in providing well- appreciated advice, we have had more than 20 ITU research stories accepted in relevant media in 2011, and ITU faculty are in high demand by the media as expert sources.

-RELATIONS TO THE MASTER BRAND PLATFORM
+RELATION TO THE MASTER BRAND PLATFORM

-The essence of the master brand of the IT University gives an overall criterion relative to research communication: New ways, new value, now is an essential selection parameter for ranking the priority of the research stories: Research communication is to contribute to the narrative of the IT University as an innovative and value-creating institution.
-Conversely, it is mainly the research activities - and the corresponding narratives - that help satisfy the master brand claim for treading new paths and creating value through application-oriented solutions to the benefit of business and society.
+The essence of the master brand of the IT University provides an overall editorial criterion for research communication: New ways, new value, now is an essential selection parameter for research stories: While research communication contributes to the brand narrative of the IT University as an innovative and value-creating institution, it is especially the university's research that help satisfy the master brand claim of 'treading new paths' and creating value through application-oriented solutions to the benefit of business and society.
 This link is essential.